 At Lapworth Architects we generally work as full-service architects, meaning that we can design and draw up your plans, and also deal with the planning application that needs to be submitted to the planning department at your local council before you can start your build.

 Having a team that is experienced with your local council is a real advantage here – they will know what kind of building projects the local authority are in favour of, how lenient or restrictive they might be, and what their overall approaches are.
 Solihull Borough Council will have completely different priorities and restrictions from Birmingham City Council, for example.

 The cost of submitting a full planning application for a new single dwelling is currently £462, whereas an application for an extension currently costs £206.

-The real cost of planning permission comes from the design cost involved in preparing the plans and documents before submission and any accompanying surveys (like tree or ecological surveys) which might be needed.
+The real cost of planning permission in Birmingham comes from the design cost involved in preparing the plans and documents before submission and any accompanying surveys (like tree or ecological surveys) which might be needed.

 Our experience shows that a basic set of planning drawings (including survey and any early amendments) and application costs come in around £2,000 – a tiny part of the potential build budget for an asset with a practically guaranteed return.